Akshay1997a/Exercise-Traker/README.md

-# Expence-Traker
+# Exercise-Traker

-Expence-raker allow users to track there dally expence
+Exercise-Traker allow users to track there dally exercise

 ### Dependencies used
 * Express